jb102002/SOC-Home-Lab/README.md

 ## Running Attacks from Kali

-Here will be a couple examples of some basic reconnaisance/attacks an attacker might use.
+Here will be a couple examples of some basic active reconnaissance/attacks an attacker might use.

 ### SSH into Kali
 ```powershell